jmilkiewicz/OverheadCourse/signups/index.markdown

 Each group will experience an intensive **7.5-hour** training program, consisting of

-- 2 hours on Saturday,
+- 2 hours on Saturday + 0.5 h unsupervised game,
-- 2 hours on Sunday,
+- 2 hours on Sunday + 0.5 h unsupervised game,
-- 1.5 hour on Monday,
+- 1.5 hour on Monday + 0.5 h unsupervised game,
-- 2 hours on Tuesday
+- 2 hours on Tuesday + 0.5 h unsupervised game

 Specific hours and group allocations will be announced via whatsup at least a one week before the course starts.

 ### Extras

-If you would like to play (within your training group) an extra 0.5 hour after each training let us know (in registration form), and we can arrange it for you (so you will pay only for a court)

 We are considering organizing a small tournament (possibly Americano-style) on Tuesday evenings.
 However, the feasibility of this tournament depends on the interest and willingness of the participants.